-This programme is open to students who have a bachelor degree in psychology, biology, linguistics, philosophy, social science, mathematics, or computer science.
+This programme is open to students who have a bachelor degree in psychology, biology, linguistics, philosophy, social science, mathematics, physics or computer science.
 It is also open to medical and engineering students.
-Other backgrounds are eligible and are considered on a case by case basis.
+Other backgrounds may be eligible and are considered on a case by case basis.

 We expect students to have strong learning skills and be hard-working and self-motivated to assimilate knowledge in other areas.
 In addition to the qualities necessary for research (attention to detail, rigor, scepticism, but also curiosity, independence and initiative), students must demonstrate good written and oral communication skills.

-The knowledge of the french language is not required for the admissions but it is important to have basics of french for your every day life.
+Knowledge of the French language is not required for the admissions nor for courses, but it is important to have basics of French for your everyday life in Paris.

-The process involves an application file and interview(s), plus a research project for M2 applicants.
+The process involves an online application and interviews.

 Candidates who already hold an M1 or equivalent degree can also apply directly to M2.
-Number of slots available in M2 : 48, thus a dozen for direct admissions.
+Number of slots available in M2 : 50, including about 10 for direct admissions.

 In preparing your application, please include the following: